haviduck/Havi-RTSP/README.md

 Then open http://127.0.0.1:8787

-The page under `public/` is the demo (controls, stats, the glow behind the video).
+The page under `public/` is the demo.
 The library is `src/`.
 Don't treat the demo chrome as part of the API.

 ## Use as a library